benji920/ece-webtech-blogging-app/README.md

   Graduation: 4/4

   Display a form at the bottom of article pages.
 Authenticated and unauthenticated users can publish comment.
 Comment are instantly dsiplay under the article after the comment is posted.
+We fetch data inside a useEffect function that reloads every time the databse is updated

 * Resource access control